mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 DONE - Add a Refresh All button
 DONE - Add a button for a Release Notes Popup

+8/9/2020

+- Added a button for the kids to order a product.
+They should be able to click on a thing then fill out the information, then the system emails Julie and Autumn with the order request.
+Of course, there is no user information so there is no check against them actually having the cards.
+- Bug Fix for adding a product.

-- BEFORE initial release: Have a button to send Autumn and Julie an email with what the kids want.
+* BEFORE initial release: Have a button to send Autumn and Julie an email with what the kids want.
 Popup a little popup that says "Tell Julie and Autumn about this product": what they want, student first/last name, parent first/last name, shipping address, Parent's email address, Parent Approval checkbox.
 "I understand that I spending X punch cards on this item, and there are no refunds.
 Are you sure you want this?"
 Then form emails to Julie and Autumn.
-- Remove all comments and console logs
+* Remove all comments and console logs

 # Improvements and Tasks